Larry Kudlow Says He Expects ‘Very Difficult’ Economic Numbers In May: ‘I Don’t Want To Sugarcoat It’

 Kudlow also weighed in on the Trump administration’s handling of the coronavirus pandemic, defending the president from criticism.
 The White House adviser pushed back against former President Barack Obama’s suggestion that the response has been “chaotic,” arguing that Trump and his allies are dealing with an unprecedented situation.

 Senate Democrats have advocated for more direct cash payments.
-Notably, senators Kamala Harris of California and Ed Markey of Massachusetts have voiced support for Vermont Sen. Bernie Sanders’ plan.
+Notably, Senators Kamala Harris of California and Ed Markey of Massachusetts have voiced support for Vermont Sen. Bernie Sanders’ plan.
 Sanders is calling for monthly $2,000 stimulus payments for every American.

 According to Sanders, the American people are “hurting in a way that we have never ever seen in our lifetimes,” which is why such payments are necessary.
 Senate Republicans and Kudlow have pushed back against the senator’s suggestion, however, with Kudlow recently stating that the negotiations between the two sides will not begin until June.